Natural, artificial and synthetic fibres:

 Production process

-Basic monomers: terephthalic acid (1,4-benzenedicarboxylic acid) - ethylene glycol (1,2-ethanediol) – Esterification phase with production of an ester and subsequent polymerization at 260°C at low pressure using antimony oxide as a catalyst.
+Basic monomers: terephthalic acid (1,4-benzenedicarboxylic acid) - ethylene glycol (1,2-ethanediol) – Esterification step with production of an ester and subsequent polymerization at 260°C at low pressure using antimony oxide as a catalyst.

 Chemicals used/released - Environmental and health concerns